TL;DR: Is Granola AI Worth It in 2026?

 The AI is quick and straight to the point.
 It doesn’t add any fluff or go out of its way to help you.
 It’s better at identifying things than engaging in intellectual conversations about them.

 This is great if you want to use it to catch you up when you zoned out of a meeting, or to identify specific things from the transcript.
-However, for me as a language learner (in this example), I didn’t benefit from it as much as I’d hoped.
+For me as a language learner though, in this example, I didn’t benefit from it as much as I’d hoped.
 I asked a few other questions before and after these and got very simple replies.

 Another thing I noticed is that when you go out of a meeting and then re-enter, all of your Ask Granola questions and answers are gone.
 This is a bit annoying, especially if you wanted to refer back to them later.
 Instead, you’re forced to ask the same question again.